Installing Glue Down Flooring, isn't difficult, to do. But, requires a lot of awareness, and cleaning along the way. Get your knee pads, for this one.

 Table saw

-2. Start spreading, your adhesive, onto the subfloor.
+- 3. Start spreading, your adhesive, onto the sub-floor.
 Work in small areas, amounts where you can do the hardwood floor installation within 15-20 minutes.

-3. Install your first row of glue down flooring, varying the lengths as you go along.
+- 4. Install your first row of glue down flooring, varying the lengths as you go along.
 By aligning the groove edge, along with your chalked line.
 Be sure to check, for movements or row shifts.
 It's very important, to keep, your row straight, as possible for the first 2ft of rows, when installing glue down flooring.
+Hot glue the backside of the flooring boards to the slab to keep it from shifting on you.
+Hot glue points should be 8-10 inches apart.

 If you removed your baseboards, be sure to allow 1/4"- 3/8" expansion gap.
 Use the flooring puller, to pull your cut piece tight.
 You do this, by placing it, on the cut edge, then with a hammer, tap it tight.
 The tab on a low quality puller, will bend, during excessive usage.
 If, possible, use a quality one.